-After being sent for tests, Steve learned he had heart failure, with an ejection fraction (EF-a measure of how effectively the heart pumps blood) of only 35% (a normal EF is above 50%).
+After being sent for tests, Julie learned she had heart failure, with an ejection fraction (EF-a measure of how effectively the heart pumps blood) of only 35% (a normal EF is above 50%).

-This triggered a series of changes for Steve.
+This triggered a series of changes for Julie.
 "I started seeing a cardiologist and went on new medications for the high blood pressure and cholesterol.
 I also met with a dietitian to help me cut my sodium levels and started walking more around my neighborhood every day."

-While the changes helped, the condition progressed two years after Julie was born, and Steve wound up in the hospital after passing out in his bathroom.
-Follow-up tests showed his EF had dipped down to 20%.
+While the changes helped, the condition progressed two years ago, and Julie wound up in the hospital after passing out in her bathroom.
+Follow-up tests showed her EF had dipped down to 20%.